 I created this Smashed Potato and Root Vegetables recipe because my Mother insisted she was allergic to all vegetables except for red and white ones.
 I took it as a personal challenge to create recipes that she could eat.
 This one is all white.
 It passed muster.

 Smashed means mashed with some lumps.
-It’s the lumps of vegetables that help give this recipe its character.
-The crispy caramelized onions make it irresistible.
+It’s the lumps or small nuggets of vegetables that give this recipe its character.
+The crispy caramelized onions send it over the top!.

-Note: To make this recipe in advance: Prepare the smashed vegetables and place them in casserole.
+Note: To make Smashed Potato and Root Vegetables in advance: Prepare the recipe.
+Let it cool off completely; and then spoon it into a freezer safe oven to table casserole or foil pan.
+You can even caramelize the onions in advance!
 Wrap with waxed paper and heavy duty tin foil.
-Freeze.
+Label and freeze.
 Defrost overnight in fridge.
-Prepare onions on the day of serving and spread over casserole.
 Heat in oven as directed and serve hot.

 Prep time: 30 minutes

 Added bonus: You get about one quart of fresh vegetable broth from simmering the vegetables.
 It’s full of flavor on its own; but it can also be used as a base for veggie gravy.
 I use mine in my Vegetarian Mixed Mushroom Gravy.

 By November 18, 2014Published:

 - 3 pounds russet potatoes peeled and cut into 1 1/2 inch pieces